jrpotter/notebook/notes/c23/declarations.md

 %%ANKI
 Basic
+Assume C17.
 What compilation error does the following raise?
 ```c
 void foo();